-Graduate assistantships will normally be renewed for up to four years, provided students continue to make satisfactory academic progress.
-Satisfactory academic progress entails maintenance of a GPA of at least 3.0, and for Ph.D. students, passing core theory and field requirements at the designated times.
+Graduate assistantships will normally be renewed for up to three years (i.e. for a total funding of four, provided students continue to make satisfactory academic progress.
+Satisfactory academic progress entails maintenance of a GPA of at least 3.0, and for Ph.D. students, passing core theory and other requirements at the designated times.
+The assistantships may be renewed for a fifth year only if the student enters the program without prior studies at the graduate level.